 The landscape that spread out around me, Nepal's tranquil countryside, reminded me of Japan decades ago.

-Cows were grazing with their calves; children were playing, covered in mud and dirt.
+Cows grazing with their calves; children playing, covered with mud and dirt.

 It was the autumn harvest.
 After threshing, rice straw could be seen piled everywhere in the yards of farmhouses.

 November 3, 1995.
 I had just received an honorary doctorate of letters from Nepal's Tribhuvan University.
 After the ceremony, we headed away from the city to a hilltop from which I could get a good picture of the Himalayas.